yyx990803/pod/README.md

 - Add a bit more information for first time use
 - Renamed the web service process name to `pod-web-service` from `pod-web-interface`.
+- Fixed web service not refreshing config on each request

 ### 0.7.2